Vivek5287445/Music-Player/README.md

 * Extract the project

-* type 'cd Music-Player', Now you have three ways to run the program
+* type `cd Music-Player`, Now you have three ways to run the program

 ---

-* type 'cd bin' to go to bin folder
+* type `cd bin` to go to bin folder

 * use the command given below to run the program